 Looking around the cabin, I got the feeling most of the passengers were flying first class for the first time.
 There was a distinct sense of discomfort, some of them were looking around as if to familiarize themselves with the cabin, others sat tensely.
 I got confirmation that this was at least partially true with the passenger seated next to me and his companion who, it turned out, were Flyertalk lurkers.
 He’d used “that site” to find tips on how to book his trip to Fiji and Sydney, which he was still pretty amazed by.

-Next came the broccoli and blue cheese soup, which was as bland as the photo shows.
+Next came the broccoli and blue cheese soup.
 I couldn’t taste a hint of blue cheese.
-If I had to guess, I’d say it tasted like somebody boiled broccoli in a pot, removed the greens, and added milk to the boiling water along with a few of the leftover stems.
+If I had to guess, I’d say it tasted like somebody boiled broccoli in a pot and added milk along with a few of the leftover stems.
 In other words, it’s what broccoli soup would taste like if I made it.

-The salad came next and if you’re wondering how one can possibly screw up a salad, just add extra soft and buttery croutons into the mix – two things croutons shouldn’t be.
+The salad came next and if you’re wondering how one can possibly screw up a salad, just add extra soft and buttery croutons – two things croutons shouldn’t be.
 Not even a gallon of ranch and clumps of cheese could have saved this from being a disappointment…

 Finally, the main course arrived.
 I ordered the “chicken breast” with creamy chive sauce, herbed potatoes and vegetables.
 The chicken was pretty awful – basically it was an entire leg (consisting mostly of the bone), which is my least favorite part.
 For the first time ever, I skipped the meat on the plate and went for the vegetables.
 At least the chive sauce livened up the peas, which otherwise had the life cooked out of them.